+Scope note: The

-Scope note: This class comprises instances of E92 Spacetime Volume that result from intersection of instances of determined by the identities of the constituing spacetime volume and the time-span.
+This class comprises instances of E92 Spacetime Volume that result from the intersection of instances of E92 Spacetime Volume with an instance of E52 Time-Span.
+The identity of an instance of this class is determined by the identities of the constituent spacetime volume and the time-span.